X v. Principal Secretary, Health and Family Welfare Department, Government of NCT of Delhi: Delhi High Court judgement

 The case came from a judgement of a Division Bench of the High Court of Delhi where the appellant, a woman from Manipur, was seeking interim relief from the court under the Section 3(2)(b) of the MTP Act to abort her 24-week-old pregnancy.
 The high court refused permission for an abortion on the grounds that Section 3(2)(b) "was inapplicable to the facts of the present case" and that "the appellant, being an unmarried woman, whose pregnancy arose out of a consensual relationship, was not covered" by any of the sub-clauses of Rule 3B of the MTP Rules for termination of pregnancy.
-As per the MTP Rules, only survivors of rape, minors, women whose marital status changed during pregnancy, mentally-ill women, or women with foetal malformation were allowed to terminate pregnancy upto 24 weeks.
+As per the MTP Rules, only survivors of rape, minors, women whose marital status changed during pregnancy, mentally-ill women, or women with foetal malformation were allowed to terminate pregnancy up to 24 weeks.
 The appellant subsequently challenged the ruling to the Supreme Court.